Matthewmads/arduino_intro/README.md

 The Arduino IDE is already configured on MakerspaceCT's computers, but when you go to set up the Development Environment at home, here is where to find the software:
 * Download the latest version (1.8.8 as of this writing) of the Arduino IDE: https://www.arduino.cc/en/Main/Software

+### Using a Mac?
+The UNO boards distributed in class use a CH340 serial chip, which requires a special driver to function on older versions of MacOS (High Sierra 10.13 and older).
+MacOS 10.14 Mojave includes the appropriate driver.

+If you're running an older version of MacOS, you can grab [Ardrian Milhalko's driver here](https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver).
+Instructions are in the README file, and the install is pretty straightforward, though it does require a reboot.

 ## Notes / Useful Links
 * [Arduino in a Nutshell](https://www.teachmeteamwork.com/files/arduino-in-a-nutshell-1.8.pdf) - Jan Borchers' 20-page crash course in Arduino.
 Great, simple explanations of Arduino features.
 * [Arduino Website](https://arduino.cc) - Official Arduino project website - lots of great learning tutorials here.